 - Set a coverage limit above which policies would have to be submitted on a facultative basis - Use strict wording for policies to qualify as automatic - Consider jumbo limits - If using bulk administration switch to quarterly or monthly basis particularly since ceding company is so close to insolvency - Don't guarantee the reinsurance premiums this is an innovative product with no track record - Include an insolvency clause in the treaty - Insist on a right to offset cash flows - Consider having a trust set up or obtain a letter of credit

-- 1. The candidate will understand basic financial statements and reports of Canada life insurance companies and be able to analyze the data in them. - 2.
-The candidate will be able to understand and apply valuation principles of individual life insurance and annuity products issued by Canada life insurance companies.
+2. The candidate will be able to understand and apply valuation principles of individual life insurance and annuity products issued by U.S. life insurance companies.